softcite/software-mentions/README.md

 > docker run --rm --gpus all -it -p 8080:8060 grobid/software-mentions:0.7.3-SNAPSHOT
 ```

-By default, CRF models if used for the software mention recognition.
-To modify the configuration without rebuilding the image - for instance rather use the SciBERT model, it is possible to mount a modified config file at launch as follow:
+In this image, the best deep learning models are used by default.
+The selection of models can be modified, for example to use faster models or requiring less GPU memory.
+To modify the configuration without rebuilding the image - for instance rather use the CRF model, it is possible to mount a modified config file at launch as follow:

 ```bash
 > docker run --rm --gpus all -p 8060:8060 -v /home/lopez/grobid/software-mentions/resources/config/config.yml:/opt/grobid/software-mentions/resources/config/config.yml:ro  grobid/software-mentions:0.7.3-SNAPSHOT